simple-registry/simple-registry/doc/explanation/architecture.md

 A tag is an ordered set of write-once entries: `{ord}` inverts the author's unix-millisecond timestamp so a listing yields newest first, `set` entries record a push and `del` entries a deletion (still naming the digest the tag held), and the newest entry group decides the tag's current state.
 Writers only append, so concurrent pushes and replicas never contend; last-writer-wins is a property of the key names.
 The `!` terminator sorts below every character the name grammars admit, which keeps flat listings in true lexical order.

 A stored manifest revision is one immutable record under `{namespace}!rev/`: its existence makes the digest resolvable and its body carries the media type and creation time.
 A referrer is one record per (subject, referrer) under `{namespace}!sub/`, whose body is the referring manifest's descriptor.
-Advisory last-pull timestamps live in their own overwritten keys under `{namespace}!atime/`, so none of the write-once shapes ever mutate, which is what makes them cacheable without staleness. `v2/cat/` holds one empty key per namespace, written once per namespace per process, so the catalog serves ordered pages straight off its listing alone, with no legacy tree walk; content predating the index joins the catalog after scrub backfills its key.
+Access times are append-only entries under `{namespace}!atime/`, named like tag entries (`{ord}` inverts the stamp's millisecond timestamp, `{suffix}` hashes the client identity) with a body recording who pulled and when, so none of the write-once shapes ever mutate, which is what makes them cacheable without staleness. `v2/cat/` holds one empty key per namespace, written once per namespace per process, so the catalog serves ordered pages straight off its listing alone, with no legacy tree walk; content predating the index joins the catalog after scrub backfills its key.
 The `!` terminator lets nested repositories such as `a` and `a/b` coexist on FS.

-Stores written by earlier versions may still hold per-namespace `refs/{namespace}.json` shards under `v2/blobs/` and per-tag `current/link`, revision, referrer, and layer/config/index-child (`_layers/`, `_config/`, `_manifests/index/`) link files under `v2/repositories/`; all are read as a fallback and converted to the new shapes by scrub, which retires each advisory layer/config/index-child file once its live references are re-homed to per-referrer reference keys.
+Stores written by earlier versions may still hold per-namespace `refs/{namespace}.json` shards under `v2/blobs/`, per-tag `current/link`, revision, referrer, and layer/config/index-child (`_layers/`, `_config/`, `_manifests/index/`) link files under `v2/repositories/`, and single overwritten atime keys under `{namespace}!atime/`; all are read as a fallback and converted to the new shapes by scrub, which retires each advisory layer/config/index-child file once its live references are re-homed to per-referrer reference keys and each legacy atime key once an access entry exists.

 ### Content Addressing